Mykhailo-Seniutovych/fast-livo-mapping/README.md

 # Important Note
 This is not a production ready solution.
 The project was developed quickly in a little over one day just to integrate everything together and make it functional.
 There are some issues:
 * fast_livo2 is just a folder that was copied from a github project.
-In real setting I would consider making it a submodule.
+In real settings I would consider making it a submodule.
 * PX4 is cloned and built directly in the Dockerfile, so it's not even visible in the project structure, in real settings I would consider making it a submodule too.
 * launch_demo.sh compiles PX4 libs, in real settings I would put it in a separate build/compilation script.
 * A lot of code was generated using AI tools to speed up the assignment completion.
-The scripts would need some cleanup, a better structure, remove unnecessary dependencies etc. (e.g. Dockerfile).
+The scripts would need some cleanup, a better structure, removing unnecessary dependencies etc. (e.g. Dockerfile).